 Early History of the Grown family

 This web page shows only a small excerpt of our Grown research.
-Another 162 words (12 lines of text) covering the years 1678 and 1760 are included under the topic Early Grown History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1335, 1279, 1327, 1319, 1678, 1760, 1695, 1699 and 1709 are included under the topic Early Grown History in all our PDF Extended History products and printed products wherever possible.

 Grown Spelling Variations

 Grown has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Grown have been found, including Groome, Grome, Groom and others.

 Early Notables of the Grown family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Grown Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Grown Notables in all our PDF Extended History products and printed products wherever possible.